Skip to main content

 General Laws of Massachusetts Part III, Title V, 260-4CMassachusetts Civil Statute of Limitations

-Yes, must bring lawsuit within 35 years of the acts alleged to have caused an injury or condition or within 7 years of the time the victim discovered or reasonably should have discovered that an emotional or psychological injury or condition was caused by said act, whichever is later.
-The statute is tolled until the minor turns 18 years old, however
+Yes, must bring a lawsuit within 35 years of the acts alleged to have caused an injury or condition or within seven years of the time the victim discovered or reasonably should have discovered that an emotional or psychological harm or condition was caused by said act, whichever is later.
+The statute is tolled until the minor turns 18 years old

 Michigan